 Angular Limb Deformities

-In these congenital or acquired skeletal defects, the distal portion of a limb deviates laterally or medially early in neonatal life.
+In angular limb deformities, which are congenital or acquired skeletal defects, the distal portion of a limb deviates laterally or medially early in neonatal life.
 In utero malposition, hypothyroidism, trauma, poor conformation, excessive joint laxity, and defective endochondral ossification of the carpal or tarsal and long bones have been implicated.
 One to four limbs may be affected, depending on the severity of the condition.

 Diagnosis should include a precise determination of the site and cause for the deviation.
 The distal radial metaphysis, physis, epiphysis, or cuboidal bones may be the site of deviation.
 Radiography helps detect physeal flaring, epiphyseal wedging, and deformation of carpal bones.
 Mildly affected foals frequently improve spontaneously.